Afterlight0338/Afterlight0338.github.io/README.md

-created with large language models stolen index.html
+created with love using large language models and stolen index.html